jasonyingling/reading-time-wp/readme.txt

 Just hook into the `rtwp_filter_wordcount` filter and increment the word count the reading time is based on.

+= How do I specify a different post ID in the shortcode, e.g. to show each post's reading time on a page that lists many posts? =

+Use the optional page_id attribute on the shortcode. e.g. [rt_reading_time label="Reading Time:" postfix="minutes" postfix_singular="minute" post_id="123"]

 == Screenshots ==

 1. An example of an estimated reading time entered before "the_content".